resema/Notepad/_posts/2017-10-16-structuring-ml-projects.md

 Let's say we have *10,000* hours of recorded speech but only *1* hour of noise.
 If we now apply the same noise to every example, we will **overfit** to the car noise we added.

 The challenge is normally for the human ear to recognize a repeating data to prevent **overfitting**.

+## Learning From Multiple Tasks

+### Transfer Learning
+##### From Recognition To Radiology Diagnosis
+If our new data set is small the rule of thumb is to retrain only the last layer of the neural network.
+In the case of a large new data set the rule of thumb is to retain the whole neural network.

+##### From Speech Recognition To Triggerword Detection
+We could retrain the whole neural network or only the last layer.
+We could also add new layers at the end to specify to the new goals.

+#### When Transfer Learning Makes Sense
+- Task A and B have the same input x
+- We have a lot more data for task A than task B
+- Low level features from A could be helpful for learning B

+### Multi-Task Learning
+Start simultanously learning instead of sequential learning.

+##### Simplified Autonomous Driving Example
+Image recognition on an image:
+Feature and appearance y
+pedestrian $$\to$$ 0 <br>
+car $$\to$$ 1 <br>
+stop signals $$\to$$ 1 <br>
+traffic lights $$\to$$ 1 <br>